shusen73/hedwig/README.md

+# Hedwig

-# A web app to generate and download QR Code.
+A web app to generate and download QR Code.